dmschauer/AWS-CDK-twitter-bot-thirukkuralpoem/README.md

 You can find the Bot here: https://twitter.com/Thirukkuralpoem

 What it does is periodically tweeting 1 of 1330 poems (or Kurals) from the Thirrukual (a classical text by Tamil poets from more than 1000 years ago).
-You can learn more about the poems [here](https://github.com/tk120404/thirukkural) here  and [here](https://en.wikipedia.org/wiki/Kural).
+You can learn more about the poems [here](https://github.com/tk120404/thirukkural) and [here](https://en.wikipedia.org/wiki/Kural).
 The former is also where I found the collection of poems used for this project in an easy to process format and including English translations.

 From a technical perspective, the project demonstrates a CDK app with an instance of a stack (`ThirukkuralpoemStack`) which contains: